bkleinen/bkleinen.github.io/classes/ws2018/wt2/assignments/assignment_04.md

 ## Your Report

 Include Fotos of your Paper Prototypes and clearly mark the different prototypes and changes made.
+You can also create a video demoing your prototype.
+Make sure that the interface items are readable either directly on the video or the accompanying fotos.

 Also, include the issues discovered in the prototype interviews.